Are You Managing a New Project? Answer These 11 Questions Before Its Own Start

 11. What is in our way?

 The problem with obstacles is that it is mostly impossible to predict them.
 But before you go into the next project, try it at least as a thought exercise.
-Think about past projects and think about what might go wrong this time and what might cause us losing the way to successful completion.
+Think about past projects and think about what might go wrong this time and what might cause us to lose the way to successful completion.
 And think about who will be responsible for solving such problems, and how should he address them.

 In the end the latest recommendation, these 11 questions need to be asked at the beginning of the project.
 But as various aspects of the project can be suddenly changed, is the advised to form questions repeatedly and update them if the situation so requests.